Who Is Ari?

 +How I got 250 out to my debut CD release

 I became a force on the University of Minnesota campus.
 From around the time of my CD release to more or less Fall 2009, I was the most popular musician/band on campus.
 The U has about 40,000 undergraduate students so it wasn't a bad market to start with.
 My presence on campus was so undeniable that the music editor for the Minnesota Daily felt the need to write three hate pieces on me in one semester.
 He despised my presence so much that in the Fall of 2008 he included me in the "Freshman Survival Guide" handed out to all incoming freshman and listed me as the #1 of the top 3 worst bands in Minneapolis (the top 3 best bands in his piece are all now virtually defunct).
 He then wrote a scathing album review of my 2008 release which garnered some of the most comments of any MN Daily piece on the website and finally, I made the cover of the December joke edition next to Lindsay Lohan and the president of the University of Minnesota.
 My headline?
 "Surgeons Attempt To Reattach Local Musician's Balls Fails."

 +I'm a Tool and I Have Accepted That

 As these articles were pouring out from the desk of a writer who will go unnamed, I was filling the 800 person capacity Varsity Theater, had just opened for Ben Folds in front of 3,200 people and had begun my massive college tour making obscene amounts of money.
-I had received about 30 other positive music reviews/previews that semester in papers around the country, but of course, I can pretty much recite the MN Daily's hate pieces word for word.
+I had received about 30 other positive music reviews/previews that year in papers around the country, but of course, I can pretty much recite the MN Daily's hate pieces word for word.